 Thirty two people are now confirmed dead in the wake of last night's (14 September) crash of a Philippines Presidential security plane near Manila airport.

-Thirty two people are now confirmed dead in the wake of last night's (14 September) crash of a Philippines Presidential security plane near Manila airport.
+Background: Thirty two people are now confirmed dead in the wake of last night's (14 September) crash of a Philippines Presidential security plane near Manila airport.
 Government radio reports sat the death toll could be more than forty.
 President Marcos and his family were not aboard.

 SYNOPSIS: The Fokker Friendship plane, carrying presidential staff and reporters, came down during a heavy thunderstorm.